Danielsolmn/Codepath-prework/README.md

 # Codepath-prework
 Swift 1 prework
-# Prework - *buttonapp prework *
+# Prework - *debounceapp prework *

 Submitted by: **Daniel Woldetsadik**

-**AquizI** is an app that uses AI to covert notes and PDFs into quizzes.
-It increases the difficulty each time you answer correctly.
-If you understand the concept, there is a teach me first mode.
-If you keep getting a concept wrong, the app review it again starting from the basic and gradually building up.
-Additional features include timed test and subject based games for study groups.
+**debounceapp** is an app that changes background colour of screen when a button is pressed.

 Time spent: **1** hours spent in total